N5GEH/n5geh.tools.entirety/README.md

 ## Deployment

-To deploy the application please referre to our [deployment guide](https://github.com/N5GEH/n5geh.tutorials.entirety_step_by_step)
+To deploy the application please refer to our [deployment guide](https://github.com/N5GEH/n5geh.tutorials.entirety_step_by_step)

 ## Contributing